 - Communicate it externally – You have created a product or service for a particular need, now how are you going to market it?

-A successful strategy is one that puts the audience at the heart of it.
+A successful strategy puts the audience at the heart of it.
 It will use market research to make audience-led decisions that will also benefit the business.
 But how do you create an “audience-focused” strategy?

 Through segmentation and targeting.

-This is entirely dependent on what you want to achieve from your strategy.
-There is no single, correct approach, and in fact as you check in with your goals to judge your process it may be that you have to adjust and shift your strategy to reflect changing conditions in the market or your organization.
+It’s entirely dependent on what you want to achieve from your brand strategy.
+There is no single, correct approach, and in fact, as you check in with your goals to judge your process it may be that you have to adjust and shift your strategy to reflect changing conditions in the market or your organization.

 When evaluating the success of your strategy ask yourself: